“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 Our life goals have plummeted.

-“I’ll give her that,” Jody says about our favorite Vanderpump star, Brittany.
+“I’ll say this,” Jody asserts.
 “She has a mind of her own.”

 In post-college, pre-nuptial days, we vowed to change the world.
 But marriages, pregnancies, and seven kids removed us from the corporate world and catapulted us into play dates, health-club kiddie classes, and heavy drink on the last day of every school year.

 This last vice is where we are now.
-All a little tipsy, but none of us slurring our words—yet.
+All of us are a little tipsy, but none of us is slurring our words—yet.
 The afternoon is early.
 We have three hours before the kids leave academics behind and rambunctiously arrive home to spend every hour of the entire summer threatening our sanity.

 “Reah said she was in the Miss America pageant,” Ellie says.
-They’ve moved on to the Bachelorette.
+They’ve blathered on to The Bachelorette.
 “That goes against every grain of my being.”

 “Used to,” I chirp.
-Mainly so they remember it’s my wine their drinking.
+Mainly so they remember it’s my wine they’re drinking.
 Up until now, I’ve been removed from their conversation.
-Staying out of their pettiness for a bit somehow makes me feel better than them—saner.

 “What do you mean used to?”
 Ellie straightens in her seat.